 - 1. Upon discovery or detection of a system failure, the first person on the scene shall notify a custodial/maintenance person and building administrator. - 2.
 Custodial/Maintenance person evaluate the problem insofar as possible and notify the building administrator. - 3.
 Custodial/Maintenance person and/or building administrator use public address system to evacuate the building if there is any question as to the safety of the building occupants. - 4.
-Custodial/Maintenance person notify the Head Custodian 836-3614. - 5.
-Head Custodian evaluate problem and commence appropriate remedial action and notify Superintendent if situation warrants. - 6.
+Custodial/Maintenance person notify the Director of Facilities 836-3614. - 5.
+Director of Facilities evaluate problem and commence appropriate remedial action and notify Superintendent if situation warrants. - 6.
 Superintendent curtail or cease building operations as appropriate and notify staff, parents, and students and issue instructions.
 Notify the following as applicable: - NYSEG emergency number: 800/521-5572 - National Grid: Power Outages: 800-867-5222, Gas Emergency: 800-892-2345 - Village of McGraw: Water & Sewer: 607-836-6294 - 7.
-Head Custodian/Business Administrator complete corrective actions and recovery. - 8.
+Director of Facilities/Business Administrator complete corrective actions and recovery. - 8.
 Superintendent of Schools notify Board of Education and SED Office of Facilities Planning if formal emergency resolution is needed (518/474-3906).